 Vibration Optional: Controller vibration not used in the game or you can disable it.

-If you want to play Colour With Crayons, but it doesn't offer the Controls accessibility features you require, these similar games extend the Controls accessibility:
+If you want to play Colour With Crayons, but it doesn't offer the Controls accessibility features you require, this similar game extends the Controls accessibility:

 We've documented 5 accessibility features for Visual in Colour With Crayons which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.